 - Christian Burial

-We strongly suggest that those wishing to be married contact the Incumbent at least six months in advance of the desired date.
+We suggest that those wishing to be married contact the Rector at least six months in advance of the desired date.
 This is necessary to allow for the required pre-marriage counselling and to ensure the availability of the church.

-Funerals obviously cannot be scheduled; the Incumbent and Curate are always available on short notice as needed.
-However, it is critical for the family to discuss the details prior to making other arrangements as there are guidelines to be followed in all Anglican churches.
-We can help you to minimize the stress at such a difficult time; before a loved one dies, we can provide counselling and plans that you might have ready long before the sad event.
-And, you may choose to do this for yourself; not only will this spare your survivors some grief, it will ensure that your own wishes will be known and respected.
+Funerals obviously cannot be scheduled.
+But the Rector is available on three days’ notice, as needed.
+It is obviously important for the family to discuss the details prior to making other arrangements.
+We can help you to minimize the stress at such a difficult time, Before a loved one dies, we can provide counselling and plans that you might have ready long before the sad event.
+Not only will this spare your survivors some grief.
+It will ensure that your own wishes will be known and respected.

 Saint Mary’s provides many opportunities for individuals who wish to learn, grow in faith, and serve the needs of others.
-All are invited to serve; we make no distinctions based on gender or age.
-We encourage you to consider participating in one or more of these programs; contact the Incumbent, Associate Priest or the appropriate leader.
+All are invited to serve.
+We make no distinctions based on gender or age.
+We encourage you to consider participating in one or more of these programmes.
+Please contact the Rector or the appropriate leader.

 The Choir provides training for those who enjoy singing, who in turn share their gifts and talents in worship.
 The choir leads the congregation in music at every 10:30 a.m. service and on special services and Holy Days.
 Rehearsals are held on Thursday evenings.
 Soloists, both voice and instrumental, perform at special services throughout the year.